ibm-cloud-docs/assistant/logs_oview.md

 # The Overview page

-The Overview page provides a summary of interactions between users and your application/bot.
+The Overview page provides a summary of interactions between users and your application.
 You can view the amount of traffic for a given time period, as well as the intents and entities that were recognized most often in user conversations.
 {: shortdesc}

 The statistics that are displayed on the Overview page cover a longer period of time than the period for which logs of conversations are retained.
 These statistics represent external traffic - users or API calls - that has interacted with your application; they do not include interactions from the *Try it out* pane in the tool.